FAForever/fa/changelog/snippets/other.6178.md

-- (#6178) Allow the Pulsar to be constructed via hotkeys.
+- (#6178) Allow the Pulsar to be constructed using hotkeys.